cloudfoundry-community/stackdriver-tools/README.md

 ```

 Once deployed:
-* the `google-fluentd` will act as a Syslog endpoint and will forward logs to [Stackdriver Logging](https://cloud.google.com/logging/)
+* the `google-fluentd` will act as a Syslog endpoint and will forward logs to [Stackdriver Logging][logging]

-If you want to send all your Cloud Foundry component's logs to [Stackdriver Logging](https://cloud.google.com/logging/), configure your Cloud Foundry manifest adding (or updating):
+If you want to send all your Cloud Foundry component's logs to [Stackdriver Logging][logging], configure your Cloud
+Foundry manifest adding (or updating):

 ```
 properties: